jpedro/jpedro.github.io/git-dd.md

 You can put that function's code into an executable script `git-deploy` in your `PATH` and git will use it when you call `git deploy`.

+How does that work?

+Well, git started as a collection of small C binaries named after their commands.
+For example `git hash-object` used to call `git-hash-object`. git still follows that standard